yetul/yetul.github.io/_pages/about.md

 * September 27th, 2018 - I defended my dissertation proposal titled ["Reliability of Technical Stock Price Patterns and Conditional Returns"](/workingpapers).
 * May 8th, 2018 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was published in the Cabell's listed [Asian Journal of Economic Modeling (AJEM)](http://www.aessweb.com/journals/5009). [[PDF]](/files/lutey2.pdf)
 * August 20th, 2017 - Won best prize for a journal award Global Review of Accounting and Finance Paper 315: Mr. Matthew Lutey and Dr. David Rayome An Application of CAN SLIM Investing in the Dow Jones Benchmark.
+* August 11th, 2017 - I graduated with my M.S. in Financial Economics at the University of New Orleans.
 * June 10th, 2017 - I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" and discussed a paper at the [World Business Institute (WBI)](http://www.worldbizins.org/conference/details/11) 10-11 July, 2017
 Sheraton LaGuardia East Hotel, New York, USA.
 * May 10th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was given a revise and resubmit from [FBDJ](https://www.fbdonline.org/Journal).